 FRIEDMAN, David Lazar.
-Amsterdam 26.2.1903 — 11.4.1984.
-Dutch Buddhist Scholar and Art Historian in the U.K. Born in a Jewish family engaged in diamond trade he studied three years Sanskrit at Utrecht (under Caland), then history of religion, Sanskrit and Indian art and archaeology at Leiden (under Vogel).
+Amsterdam 26.2.1903 — London 11.4.1984.
+Dutch Buddhist Scholar and Art Historian in the U.K. Born in a Jewish family engaged in diamond trade.
+After school in Amsterdam he studied three years Sanskrit at Utrecht (under Caland), then history of religion, Sanskrit and Indian art and archaeology at Leiden (under Vogel).
 Ph.D.
-1936.
-After a years of further studies at Oxford (under Johnston) he became Lecturer in Buddhist Studies at Leiden in 1938.
-As a jew he was dismissed in 1940, but contiued to teach clandestinely.
-Leaving the country he joined the Netherlands Information Bureau in New York, writing and lecturing on the history and culture of the Netherlands, India and Indonesia.
-In 1946-50 Professor at the University of Indonesia in Batavia/Jakarta, taught Sanskrit, Buddhist philosophy and Indian art From 1950 Lecturer and from 1959 Reader at S.O.A.S. in London, also taught at King’s College.
-Retired in 1970.
-Married with Helène Fr. (d 1976), a ceramic artist of Russian jewish origin, two daughters.
+1936 Leiden.
+After a year of further studies at Oxford (under Johnston) he became Lecturer in Buddhist Studies at Leiden in 1938.
+As a jew he was dismissed after German occupation in 1940, but contiued to teach clandestinely.
+Leaving the country in 1941 he joined the Netherlands Information Bureau in New York, writing and lecturing on the history and culture of the Netherlands, India and Indonesia.
+In 1946-50 Professor at the University of Indonesia in Batavia/Jakarta, taught Sanskrit, Buddhist philosophy and Indian art.
+From 1950 Lecturer and from 1959 Reader at S.O.A.S. in London, also taught at King’s College.
+Retired in 1970, but continued lecturing.
+Married with Helène (d.
+1976), a ceramic artist of Russian Jewish origin, two daughters.

-DFr took great care supervising his students and published himself very little.
+Friedman took great care supervising his students and published himself very little.
 Among his students were i.al.
-Lohuizen-De Leeuw, D. Killingley, Rita Gupta.
+Lohuizen-De Leeuw, D. Killingley, and Rita Gupta.

 Publications: Diss.
 [Sthiramati:] Madhyāntavibhāgaṭīkā.
 Analysis of the Middle Path and the Extremes.
 143 p.
 Utrecht 1937 (translated).